Our Disciplic Succession:

 karna-piyusam asadya, tyajanty anya-sprham janah

-Krsna's Pastimes are unlimited and unfathomable.
+Krishna’s pastimes are unlimited and unfathomable.
 They are completely beyond our material and limited conception.
-Although we can't understand anything of Krsna's Pastimes from here, they are nevertheless supremely auspicious for everyone and are our goal of life.
+Although we can’t understand anything of Krishna’s pastimes from here, they are nevertheless supremely auspicious for everyone and are our goal of life.

 Devotee: Srila A.C.
-Bhaktivedanta Swami Maharaj Prabhupada published the Tenth Canto of Srimad-Bhagavatam in a summary form as the Krsna books.
-There he described the Pastimes of Krsna with the gopis.
-He says if someone reads these Pastimes, or hears about them from a bona fide authority in Krsna consciousness, all that is lusty in his heart will disappear.
+Bhaktivedanta Swami Maharaj Prabhupada published the Tenth Canto of Srimad Bhagavatam in a summary form as the Krishna books.
+There he described the pastimes of Krishna with the gopis.
+He says if someone reads these pastimes, or hears about them from a bona fide authority in Krishna consciousness, all that is lusty in his heart will disappear.
 Could you please explain how this is possible?

 Srila Govinda Maharaj: Yes.
 The sloka you are referring to is this: